tadeck/onetimepass/README.md

 working interval number (it should be saved into the database and supplied to the function as `last` argument next time the password is being checked, so you cannot use the same token again).
+    - Note that the value for `secret` has to be upper case.
+Furthermore, for Python 3 support, you need to pass in a bytestring, so encode your secret as follows:

+            my_secret = 'mfrggzdfmztwq2lk'.upper().encode('ascii')